-Stress can have effects on your body.
 Research shows stress has serious effects on an individual's body.
 Stress triggers changes in the body and makes one more likely to get and worsen existing problems.

-If stress if causing any of the problems listed, please make an appoint with your doctor who can provide suggestions that may reduce or help manage stress to keep you healthy.
+If stress is causing any of the problems listed, please make an appointment with your doctor who can provide suggestions that may reduce or help manage stress to keep you healthy.